Pelagicore/qface/docs/usage.rst

 Code Generation Principle
 =========================

 The code generation is driven by a small script which iterates over the domain model and writes files using the Python Jinja template language.
-Refer to http://jinja.pocoo.org and particulalry the template designer documentation at http://jinja.pocoo.org/docs/dev/templates/.
+Refer to http://jinja.pocoo.org and particularly the template designer documentation at http://jinja.pocoo.org/docs/dev/templates/.

 .. code-block:: python